data-bomb/Silica/README.md

 - Testing Status: Mostly tested.
 Kick GUI functionality has not been encountered/tested at this time.
 Everything else tested.

 ### Commander Management (Si_CommManagement)
+Randomly selects a team's commander from the pool of qualified applicants when the round starts.
 Allows `!demote <team>` admin command as well as `!cmdrban <player>` which retains memory of players not allowed to play commander across server instances in a Json file.
 - Install: Copy the `Si_CommManagement.dll` into your `Silica\Mods` directory
 - Bans are stored in the `Silica\UserData\commander_bans.json` file
-- Testing Status: Confirmed working
+- Testing Status: Mostly tested.
+Random commander applicant system needs testing

 ### GamePriority (https://github.com/MintLily/GamePriority/releases)
 Can automatically change the priority of the game executable upon launch